Pediatric Orthopedic surgeons width="1024" height="188"

 Many doctors consider Medical City Children’s Orthopedics and Spine Specialists, with offices in Arlington, Dallas, Flower Mound, Frisco, and McKinney, TX as one of the best children’s orthopedic practices in the World.
 The practice has earned an international and national reputation as it successfully treats children with a variety of musculoskeletal conditions.

 The doctors provide individualized care to allow children to return as quickly as possible to an active life.
 To fulfill this strategy, we combine doctors, surgeons specialists, nurses, technicians, physical therapists, and sports medicine doctors with advanced facilities that harness the power of cutting-edge technology and techniques.
-We are able to accurately diagnose a variety of excruciating conditions.
+We can accurately diagnose a variety of excruciating conditions.
 In addition, the doctors have the depth of experience to provide cutting-edge surgical treatments.
 The doctors treat children in state-of-the-art operating facilities.
 However, they also have a variety of efficient and comprehensive non-surgical treatments.

 ____________________